-Information is made up of a connection of interrelated sentences, called texts, which can be written or spoken.
-For an information document to meet its aims, the recipient has to see the whole house.
+Information is made up of a connection of interrelated sentences, called texts, which are written or spoken.
+For full understanding, you have to understand the whole text.

-Seeing is like reading, it’s a surface level experience.
-To understand, recipients have to process and internalize the information, as if going deep inside the house.
+Seeing is a surface level experience.
+For understanding, recipients have to process and internalize the information, as if going deep inside the house.

 As everyone is different, the inside of every ‘house’ is different.
 We can look through the window, but we can never know for sure what other people’s interpretations look like.